kubernetes-sigs/cloud-provider-equinix-metal/README.md

    * retrieve the device's BGP configuration: node ASN, peer ASN, peer IPs, source IP
    * add them to the metallb `ConfigMap` with a kubernetes selector ensuring that the peer is only for this node
 1. For each node deleted from the cluster:
-   * remove the node from the metallb `ConfigMap`
+   * remove the node from the MetalLB `ConfigMap`
 1. For each service of `type=LoadBalancer` currently in the cluster or added:
    * if an Elastic IP address reservation with the appropriate tags exists, and the `Service` already has that IP address affiliated with it, it is ready; ignore
-   * if an Elastic IP address reservation with the appropriate tags exists, and the `Service` does not have that IP affiliated with it, add it to the [service spec](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.17/#servicespec-v1-core) and ensure it is in the pools of the metallb `ConfigMap` with `auto-assign: false`
+   * if an Elastic IP address reservation with the appropriate tags exists, and the `Service` does not have that IP affiliated with it, add it to the [service spec](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.17/#servicespec-v1-core) and ensure it is in the pools of the MetalLB `ConfigMap` with `auto-assign: false`
    * if an Elastic IP address reservation with the appropriate tags does not exist, create it and add it to the services spec, and ensure is in the pools of the metallb `ConfigMap` with `auto-assign: false`
 1. For each service of `type=LoadBalancer` deleted from the cluster:
    * find the Elastic IP address from the service spec and remove it